 ESSA calls for each state to establish "ambitious long-term goals and measurements of interim progress" for each accountability indicator.
-The Nebraska Department of Education (NDE) aligned these long-term goals with those established in the Strategic Plan.
+The Nebraska Department of Education (NDE) aligned these long-term goals with those established in the strategic plan.
 In the ESSA plan, the NDE outlined goals and benchmarks for all students and all major subgroups of students including students of color, students with disabilities, and students who are economically disadvantaged.
 Overall, Nebraska seeks to reduce the number of non-proficient students in each subgroup by at least 50 percent in 10 years.
+The NDE is also proposing a set of Challenge or Stretch goals to accelerate the closing of achievement gaps.
+If the Department notes student progress exceeding the 50 percent reduction model, then the NDE may consider using Challenge Goals as the state's long-term goals.